ARKit virtual showroom with 3D product visualization, real-time rendering, and interactive configuration

 How we ship iOS, AR, and collaborative 3D platforms for clients from pre-seed to enterprise.

 A native ARKit virtual showroom is no longer a bet on an emerging medium.
-Shopify’s own data, IKEA’s 11x purchase lift, Wayfair’s 92% conversion lift, and Warby Parker’s 85% TrueDepth lift are enough evidence to build the business case.
-The 2024–2031 market is compounding at 14–32% across every credible forecast.
-Niantic is sunsetting 8th Wall in March 2026, which narrows the durable platform choice to native ARKit plus AR Quick Look — exactly the stack Vision Pro adopts.
+Shopify’s 94% lift, IKEA’s 11x purchase lift, Wayfair’s 92%, and Warby Parker’s 85% are enough to build the business case, and the 2024–2031 market compounds 14–32% across every credible forecast.
+With 8th Wall’s hosted service closed since February 2026, the durable platform choice narrows to native ARKit plus AR Quick Look — the same stack Vision Pro adopts.

-The risk in 2026 is not building the wrong thing — it is building the right thing at the wrong fidelity.
-A USD 80K–500K native investment returns 11x purchase lift and a 25% drop in returns on the right SKU set.
-A USD 20K WebAR pilot plateaus at 1.3x.
-Pick your scope, pick your 20 pilot SKUs, and pick a partner who has shipped native iOS at scale.
+The risk in 2026 isn’t building the wrong thing — it’s building the right thing at the wrong fidelity.
+A USD 80K–500K native investment returns an 11x purchase lift and 25% fewer returns on the right SKU set; a USD 20K WebAR pilot plateaus at 1.3x.
+Pick your scope, pick your 20 pilot SKUs, and pick a partner that has shipped native iOS 3D at scale.

 • Technologies